nerdocs/conjunto/docs/faq.md

 And installing them all of them, maintaining all the dependencies, and gluing them togther in each project using those helpers is much of a burden.
 So I just externalized it into a single library.

-##### Why HTMX?
-Why not use Vue.js/Quasar/Svelte/Angular/React?
+##### Why Tetra ?
+Why not use Vue.js/Quasar/Svelte/Angular/React/HTMX?
 Sigh.
 Long story.
-Because these (while being really cool) are forcing you to code a monolithic frontend facing a plugin-based Django-backend, and to do everything (validation, data management, state) twice: on the frontend *and* on the backend.
+Because Javascript frontends (while being really cool) more or less are forcing you to code a monolithic frontend facing a plugin-based Django-backend, and to do everything (validation, data management, state) twice: on the frontend *and* on the backend again.
-I'd like to allow application plugins to bring their own plugin frontends, which is much easier to achieve using Django's templating language and HTMX.
-Conjunto is trying its best to support component based development.
+I'd like to allow application plugins to bring their own plugin frontends, which is much easier to achieve using Django's templating language and Django style components.
+Conjunto (with Tetra) is trying its best to support component based development.
-HTMX does not provide that from the start, but in combination with `django-web-components` and some Javascript event handling this is getting closer.

 ##### Could you use library XYZ instead of ABC?
 Short answer: No.<br/>